Skip to content

 Pure Function vs Impure Function – Learn the Difference

-An impure function is a function that contains one or more side effects, while a pure function is a function without any side effects.
+An impure function contains one or more side effects, while a pure function does not.
+In other words, your function is pure if it has no external code.
+Otherwise, it is impure if it includes one or more side effects.

 Example 1: Impure Function